-ANSWER: Defendant Mohammed objects to the terms "corrupt" and "victimized" as argumentative, vague and undefined.
-Without waiver, to the extent that such allegations purport to apply to him, Defendant Mohammed denies the allegations contained in this paragraph.
+ANSWER: Defendant Mohammed objects to the term "corrupt" as argumentative, vague and undefined.
+Without waiver, upon the advice of counsel, and to the extent that such allegations purport to apply to him, Defendant Mohammed respectfully invokes the rights guaranteed to him by the Fifth Amendment of the United States Constitution regarding the subject matter of this paragraph.
 Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the remaining allegations contained in this paragraph.

-7. The type of encounters these police officers had with Mr. Lewis was unfortunately quite common, and the consequences were dire: false arrests, criminal proceedings, incarcerations, and a subsequent felony record.
+7. The type of encounter these police officers had with Mr. King was unfortunately quite common, and the consequences were dire: false arrests, criminal proceedings, incarcerations, and a subsequent felony record.

 ANSWER: Defendant Mohammed objects to the term "encounter" as vague and undefined.
-Without waiver, to the extent that the allegations contained in this paragraph purport to apply to him, Defendant denies them.
+Without waiver, upon the advice of counsel, and to the extent that such allegations purport to apply to him, Defendant Mohammed respectfully invokes the rights guaranteed to him by the Fifth Amendment of the United States Constitution regarding the subject matter of this paragraph.
 Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the remaining allegations contained in this paragraph.